ccandelora/crap-tracker/README.md

 ### Generating Launcher Icons

-The app is configured to use the logo as launcher icons across all platforms.
+The app is configured to use the logo as launcher icons.
 To generate icons:

 ```bash
 flutter pub get
 flutter pub run flutter_launcher_icons
 ```

-This will create appropriate sized icons for Android, iOS, web, and macOS.
+This will create appropriate sized icons for iOS, web, and macOS.

 ## Features